 We always try to provide features that are supported by other spreadsheet handling software.
 Many users demanded the support of SXC and FODS file types which are very common.
 So, here we are with the support of these file types in the latest release.
 Following is a brief description of these types along with the detail of their support in Aspose.Cells.

 Spreadsheet created by StarOffice Calc; supports formulas, functions, charts, and macros; also includes DataPilot tables, which can automatically extract and summarize data from raw data sets.
 SXC files are also compatible with Apache OpenOffice Calc and can be exported in Microsoft Excel or IBM Lotus 1-2-3 formats.

-You can generate SXC and FODS file using FileFormatType as argument in Workbook contructor i.e. use FileFormatType.SXC and FileFormatType.FODS as argument.
+You can generate SXC and FODS file using FileFormatType as an argument in Workbook constructor i.e. use FileFormatType.SXC and FileFormatType.FODS as an argument.